2.7. RV: Random Variables

 2.7.1.2.
 SimCenterUQ Engine

-Five additional distributions are supported in the SimCenter UQ engine.
-The users can define distributions either by Parameters, Moments or Dataset.
+One additional distribution is supported in the SimCenter UQ engine.
+The users can also define distributions either by Parameters, Moments or Dataset.
 (Note: Nataf transform module developed by [ERA19] is adopted)

 The user provides the parameter \(k\) and bounds \(L_B\) and \(U_B\) for the truncated exponential distribution.
 The density function of the truncated exponential distribution is